cornerstone-consulting/INFIODocs/infio-docs.md

 ### Steps for setting up AWS Resources for Infio Assessment Tool via CloudFormation

 This CloudFormation template provisions the necessary AWS resources for the **INFIO Assessment Tool**, including a KMS key, Secrets Manager secret, and S3 bucket.
 These resources are optimized to ensure secure data storage and management, enabling robust encryption and controlled access with AWS's advanced security features.
+The Secrets Manager secrets are specifically intended to securely store credentials and connection details for the data providers used by AWS Database Migration Service (DMS) and Infio tool, ensuring secure and seamless data migration operations.

 #### Deployment Steps